WebDevStudios/wp-search-with-algolia/README.txt

 Improve your site's search capabilities by integrating it with Algolia Search's powerful features.
 Enable Autocomplete, Instantsearch and work with full control over your search's look, feel and relevance.

 = Features =
-* Relevant search results in milliseconds
+* Relevant search results in milliseconds and native typo-tolerance from Algolia Search
-* Native typo-tolerance
-* Is language-agnostic
+* Language-agnostic
-* Offers hooks and filters for easy customization
+* WordPress hooks and filters available for easy customization of indexed content.
-* Built by developers, for developers

 This plugin requires API keys from [Algolia](https://www.algolia.com/).
 API keys are free for small personal projects and non-commercial use.
 Learn more about [commercial use pricing](https://www.algolia.com/pricing/).